latentai/leip-tutorials/examples/environment.md

 In this client container environment, you can use both `leip-recipe-designer` and `leip_client` APIs from Python.
 You can also run a Jupyter notebook accessing port 8889 on the host system.

-## Next Steps

-- From here you can check out [Getting Started with LEIP Recipes](/af/latest/notebooks/GettingStarted/).

-- After that you can optimize your model with [Optimize Your Recipe](../optimize_recipe/).